Excision and Delayed Repair

 BEFORE SURGERY:

 Please inform us if you take medications which increase bleeding e.g. Aspirin, Clopidogrel (Plavix, Iscover), Warfarin, Xarelto or Eliquis as we may need to stop them or reduce dosage prior to surgery.
-Anti-inflammatory medications e.g. Nurofen increase bleeding, so please stop 3 days before surgery.
-Please take paracetamol +/- codeine preparations if you require pain relief in this preoperative period.
+Please take paracetamol, ibuprofen or a combination of the two if stronger pain relief is needed in this preoperative period.

-Alcohol also aggravates bleeding so please avoid alcoholic drinks for 24 hours prior to and after surgery.
-Smoking reduces blood flow to the skin & slows healing.
+Alcohol also aggravates bleeding so please avoid alcoholic drinks for 24 hours after surgery.
+Smoking reduces blood flow to the skin and slows healing.
 It would be helpful if you could stop smoking for a minimum of 3 days prior to surgery and for one week afterwards.
-Please inform us of any relevant allergies e.g. local anaesthetics, antibiotics, dressings.
+Please inform us of any relevant allergies e.g. local anaesthetics, antibiotics, dressings, latex.

 Please complete and return your Patient Admission Form as soon as possible to confirm your admission for day surgery and also to confirm your financial responsibilities prior to your admission.